rohanprad/AI_Practical/Question 2/Readme.txt

-To avoid complexity, I have split the diagrams into 6 (one for each semester)
+To avoid complexity, I have split the diagram into 6 (one for each semester)